 created, written and performed by Urška Brodar, Mel Krodman, Eva Nina Lampič

-performers in Helsinki and Ljubljana (June 2017): Urška Brodar, Eva Nina Lampič, Bence Mezei
+performers in Helsinki and Ljubljana, Helsinki (2017): Urška Brodar, Eva Nina Lampič, Bence Mezei

 photo and video documentation by Dani Modrej

 co-produced by Ballhaus Ost, Berlin (DE)